 Airline travel in America is safer today than it ever has been.
-We certainly take advantage of the fact that the airline industry, at least in the U.S. and Europe, is highly regulated and generally “safe.”
+Commercial airlines, at least in the U.S. and Europe, are generally safe and follow regulations.
 But what about private aviation?
 Are all private aircraft operators safe?
 And are they all created equal?
 How does one ensure their private jet operator is taking safety seriously?

-Unfortunately, no. While newer safety management systems (SMS) are an ICAO standard, it wasn’t until 2015 that the FAA mandated specific, detailed safety management systems for U.S. airlines.
-But to date, private aircraft operators in the U.S. are not required to implement specific safety management systems (although many operators do voluntarily.)
+Unfortunately, no. While newer safety management systems (SMS) are an ICAO standard, it wasn’t until 2015 that the FAA mandated detailed safety management systems for U.S. airlines.
+But to date, private aircraft operators in the U.S. are not required to implement specific safety management systems.
+Although, many operators do voluntarily.

 What does this mean for the private jet passenger?
-There’s no cause for alarm – the typical private jet operator does comply with ICAO standards and the better ones voluntarily incorporate some type of safety management system, but a bit of due diligence is warranted to ensure your private jet operator takes safety seriously.
+Overall, there’s no cause for alarm.
+The typical private jet operator does comply with ICAO standards and the better ones voluntarily incorporate some type of safety management system.
+However, do some due diligence to ensure your private jet operator takes safety seriously.

 When searching for a private aviation company to work with, consider taking a close look at how the company operates when it comes to safety.
 Do they have a successful safety management system?
 What does it really mean when a company says that safety is their “number one priority?”
 Here are eight important questions to ask about your private jet operator:

 Private Jet Operator: 8 Questions to Ask

 1. Do they have a safety management system (SMS)?